Loren Duggan on Congress’s Return From Recess with Federal News Radio

 Loren Duggan on Efforts To Reopen the Government on Federal News Network

-Editorial Director Loren Duggan spoke with on House Democrats’ attempts to reopen closed agencies with the partial government shutdown in its third week.
+Editorial Director Loren Duggan spoke with The Drive on House Democrats’ attempts to reopen closed agencies with the partial government shutdown in its third week.

 Andrew Ramonas on Capital Market Impacts from the Shutdown with TV

-SEC Reporter Andrew Ramonas appeared on to discuss the impact of the partial government shutdown on the IPO market and the securities industry.
+SEC Reporter Andrew Ramonas appeared on Markets: What’d You Miss to discuss the impact of the partial government shutdown on the IPO market and the securities industry.

 Andrew Ramonas on the Shutdown’s Impact on the Securities Market with TV

-Law SEC reporter Andrew Ramonas appeared on to discuss the impact of the partial government shutdown on the securities industry and the IPO market.
+Law SEC reporter Andrew Ramonas appeared on Markets: What’d You Miss to discuss the impact of the partial government shutdown on the securities industry and the IPO market.

 Jack Fitzpatrick on Democrats’ Efforts to End Shutdown with Radio